Rahmenordnung/project-M/README.md

 ## <a name="Name"></a>Name
 For already 30 years The Simpsons cartoon have been bringing fun and inteligent humor to our homes.
 But not only that but also lot of music and that is the reason why I chose **The Simpsons Band** as the name of this project.
-The music is making people understand better charters fellings and the message that their want to send, it crystalize their words.
+The music is making people understand better charters fellings and the message that they want to send, it crystalize their words.

 ## <a name="UX"></a>UX

 The purpose of he project is to make a small plot of the serie, small history and the last news that envolve ""Simpsons planet" which is surounded in wave of concerts".
 The website is designed for all public fans or not.
 It is designed by one fan ,introducing the user to the Simpsons world throgh viedeos, music and text.
-The user can, for intance understand how one of the charaters is, in the Serie, and also listen him singing or read something about him.
+The user can, for intance understand how one of the charaters is in the Serie, and also listen him singing or read something about him.
 At the Contact page one can send The Simpsons an email or visit a link to one of their pages or look for their adress,etc